jethornton/flexgui/docs/source/menu.rst

   About                 actionAbout
   Quick Reference       actionQuick_Reference

-When you add a menu item it creates and action and names it based on the menu name.
-The action names must match exactly the above items to be found.
+When you add a menu item it creates an action and the Object Name is created from the menu name when you add a menu item.

+The Object Name must match the above items exactly in order to be discovered by Flex GUI.

 .. image:: /images/actions-01.png
    :align: center